This guide explains how to use command-line flags to quickly open specific editors and cards during development for faster debugging workflows.

 Jump straight to overworld editing:

-, you can enable automated GUI testing:
+If compiled with YAZE_WITH_GRPC=ON, you can enable automated GUI testing:

 This allows remote control via gRPC for automated testing and AI agent interaction.